Holger Toftoy: After the war

 In 1952, Toftoy was assigned to Redstone Arsenal, Alabama, as director of the Ordnance Missile Laboratories.
 This was responsible for planning, technical control, and supervision of what had become the nationwide Army guided missile and rocket development program.
 During this time the arsenal became responsible for the research, development, procurement, production, storage and maintenance of the entire Army family of missiles and rockets; some of the products of that program became widely used in the U.S. Military program.
 They included the PGM-19 Jupiter, the MGR-1 Honest John, the LIM-49 Nike Zeus and the MIM-3 Nike Ajax, among others.
 In 1958, Toftoy became deputy commanding general of the Army Ordnance Missile Command, Redstone Arsenal.
 He served as commander at RSA until July 1958, when he was named the commanding general of Aberdeen Proving Ground, Maryland (August 1958).

-In 1960 Toftoy retired from the army due to health reasons, and moved to Treasure Island, Florida.
+In 1960 Toftoy retired from the army for health reasons, and moved to Treasure Island, Florida.
 There he had a private boat landing and access to the Gulf of Mexico for indulging in his passion for fishing.
 He continued to be active in his field, retained as a consultant by the Northrop Corporation and by the Brown Engineering Company.
 He also became involved in local civic affairs; he was elected in 1962 as President of the Isle of Capri Civic Association.